Southwestern Public Health announces first vaccination clinics

 Article content

 Southwestern Public Health says its official mass vaccination plan will initially be limited to two clinics starting the week of March 15.
+Those appointments have been filled, but approximately 5,000 bookings will be taken for the week of March 22 beginning on the 15th.

 “What this means is that our local communities of Oxford County, Elgin County and the City of St. Thomas will soon be able to access COVID-19 vaccinations right in their own communities,” said Jaime Fletcher, program manager of Southwestern Public Health unit’s COVID-19 Vaccination Task Force on March 3.